-Do you dream about climbing Kilimanjaro?
+Do you dream about Kilimanjaro?
 Is it a once-in-a-lifetime opportunity?
 Do you want to make sure it lives up to expectations?

 If you answered yes to those three questions, contact Nature Discovery now.
-Many tour companies sell Treks these days, and more are popping up every year.
-However, Nature Discovery was one of the first Kilimanjaro Guide Companies over 25 years ago, and we are the recognized leaders today.
+Many companies sell Treks these days, and more are popping up every year.
+However, Nature Discovery was one of the first Kilimanjaro Tour Operators over 25 years ago, and we are the recognized leaders today.
 No one should experience the mountain in any other way.

 Highest Safety Standards: We provide the safest Kilimanjaro experience

 Nature Discovery takes the safety of our guests and guides seriously and has more safety equipment than any other outfitter.
 We:

 Supply more emergency oxygen than any other guide or tour operator;